 Mendoza’s award-winning wineries are a rite of passage for any wine connoisseur.
 With its high altitude, arid climate and high-quality grapes, you won’t taste better Malbec anywhere else.
 But in the province’s many wine-making locations (including Maipu Valley, Lujan de Cuyo, and Uco Valley), the famous wine route has some diverse offerings.
 Try the Tempranillo, which pairs well with cheese due to having the structure of Cabernet Sauvignon and the meaty nature of Carignan.
 The younger the grapes, the more fresh and fruity it will taste.
 White wine drinkers will appreciate the Chardonnay, a rich and supple blend made under the region’s ample sunshine.

 Embark on a wine tour in Salta and you can sample the country’s signature white variety.
 The famous Torrontes is fresh, aromatic and moderate in acidity.
 With its smooth texture and silky mouthfeel, it’s easy to drink and makes an excellent choice for wine tasting beginners.
-Its dominant flavors are peach, lemon and rose petal, a truly elegant orchestra that is commonly made in a dry style.
+Its dominant flavours are peach, lemon and rose petal, a truly elegant orchestra that is commonly made in a dry style.

 The full-bodied reds are also wonderful in Salta, including the up-and-coming Tannat that many believe to be “the next Malbec” of the beverage world.